 The Headmistress/Chair of Governors will then follow the procedures set out in appendix 3, if appropriate.
 All allegations made about a staff member must be referred to the Local Authority Designated Officer (LADO) within 24 hours.
-The LADO for Wirral is Anne King.
-She can be contacted via email (anneking1l@wirral.gov.uk), or via phone call (0151 666 5525 / 07342 058612).
+The LADO for Wirral is Pamela Cope.
+She can be contacted via email (safeguardingunit@wirral.gov.uk).